Icsnow/IB_models/README.md

-The MILP/CP code for paper "A Holistic Framework for Impossible Boomerang Attacks" full version and its explanation in 'v4_4trails"
+The MILP/CP code for the paper "A Holistic Framework for Impossible Boomerang Attacks."